To determine if you have sickle cell trait or sickle cell disease

-In newborns who carry the sickle cell gene, fetal hemoglobin F will predominate but a small amount of hemoglobin S will also be present.
-There may be a small amount of hemoglobin A if they have sickle cell trait.
-A full work-up should be done after the child reaches six months of age.
+In newborns who carry the sickle cell gene copy, most of the hemoglobin is fetal hemoglobin F, but a small amount of hemoglobin S will also be present.
+If a newborn has sickle cell trait, there may be a small amount of hemoglobin A and hemoglobin S. A full diagnostic evaluation should be done following positive screening results.

 If two copies of the Hb S gene mutation are detected, then the person has sickle cell disease.
 If the person has one gene that codes for Hb S and one normal gene, then the person has sickle cell trait.
 If the person has one Hb S copy and a Hb C or beta thalassemia mutation, then the person is likely to experience some symptoms and complications associated with sickle cell disease.
 If the person has one Hb S gene copy and another, more rare hemoglobin variant, then the person may or may not have any symptoms or complications.
 See the article on Hemoglobin Abnormalities for more on this.

 Some examples of results that may be seen with sickle cell testing are listed in the following table.

 |Slightly decreased Hb A; Moderate amount Hb S (about 40%)||Sickle cell trait||One gene copy for Hb S (heterozygous)|